springernature/vpat/nature.md

 <li>504.2 (Authoring Tool)</li>
 <li>602.3 (Support Docs)</li>
 </ul></td>
-<td>Supports</td>
+<td>Partially Supports</td>
-<td>Changing the setting of any user interface component does not automatically cause a change of context on any of the pages.</td>
+<td>On search results pages, the sorting radio buttons initiate a change of context when they are selected and without warning.
+Users with cognitive disabilities or users who rely on Assistive Technology may find the change of context confusing and difficult to process.</td>
 </tr>
 <tr valign="top">
 <td><a href="https://www.w3.org/TR/WCAG22/#consistent-help"><strong>3.2.6 Consistent Help</strong></a> (Level A 2.2 only)